 If the resulting string is a valid LDH DNS label, no further conversion is needed, the string is the resulting DNS label.
 If the string is composed exclusively of US-ASCII characters, two labels will be generated: (1) a label resulting from removing non-LDH characters; and (2) a label resulting from substituting any non-LDH character with a hyphen.
 In both cases, any cluster of two or more contiguous hyphens will be substituted by only one hyphen.

-If the string is a valid U-label, the DNS label will be the corresponding A-label
+If the string is a valid U-label, the DNS label will be the corresponding A-label.

 If the string is not composed exclusively of US-ASCII characters, two pre-labels will be generated: (1) a pre-label resulting from removing invalid IDNA2008 characters; and (2) a pre-label resulting from substituting any invalid IDNA2008 character with a hyphen.
 In both cases, any cluster of two or more contiguous hyphens will be substituted by only one hyphen and then converted to A-label form.